 Reason 1: xTool Laserbox supports direct laser cutting or engraving without software

-xTool automatically recognizes black lines for engraving and red for cutting, making it possible to laser what you draw.
+xTool automatically recognizes black lines for engraving and red for cutting, making laser what you draw possible possible.
 All you need is to use black or red marker pens to draw your desired design on the material or any piece of A4 paper, place them in Laserbox and press the button to get started.

 Note: The following 3 features have successfully applied for innovation patents.

-- If you draw on the A4 paper, put the paper together with the material in Laserbox and leave it to laser what your draw
+- If you draw on the A4 paper, put the paper together with the material in Laserbox and leave it to laser what you draw.

-Moreover, xTool provides you A4 paper with official default image designs for a quick start.
-Just use a marker pen to choose one, write any symbols within the rectangle in the bottom, then place the paper together with the material in Laserbox and press the button to start.
+Moreover, xTool provides you with A4 paper with official default image designs for a quick start.
+Use a marker pen to choose one, write any symbols within the rectangle at the bottom, place the paper together with the material in Laserbox and press the button to start.

 - xTool Laserbox can laser what you pick by cutting the selected image and engraving the characters accordingly.